 What is a vaginal delivery like with twins?

 About 4 in every 10 twin pregnancies result in vaginal delivery.
-Vaginal delivery with twins is usually not recommended if you have had previous difficulties in labour, a previous caesarean section, if neither of your babies is lying head down, or if your placenta is very low in the womb (uterus).
+Vaginal delivery with twins is usually not recommended if you have had previous difficulties in labour or a previous caesarean section, if neither of your babies is lying head down, or if your placenta is very low in the womb (uterus).
 It is also generally not recommended for identical twins who share a placenta (particularly if monoamniotic) or for any triplets (or more).

 Your twin labour will be like regular labour in many ways, although you will be closely monitored, including checks on the hearts of two babies, not one.
 There are usually more doctors and midwives present at a multiple birth, including a separate small team ready to check each baby.